pericles-project/SPIN-rule-engine/README.md

 <br><br>

 <h1>The API: :honeybee:</h1><br>
+DEM Specific API is described in the project documentation <br>
 The complete API documentation - automatically generated - with different language clients is included here: https://pericles-project.github.io/SPIN-rule-engine/apidocs/
 Currently the API is implemented as a restful service that can be invoked usign both GET and POST methods.
 The following methods are implemented and can be executed via simple web call:<br>
 * `runInferencesGet` <br>